angelontz/candy-shop/README.md

 ## Environment Variables

-The login page expects the following variables in a `.env` file at the project root:
+The login page expects the following variable in a `.env` file at the project root:

 - `REACT_APP_GOOGLE_CLIENT_ID` – Client ID for Google OAuth
-- `REACT_APP_FACEBOOK_APP_ID` – Facebook application ID

 Restart the development server after editing the `.env` file so that changes take effect.